 Bookflix is now available on iPads, iPods, and iPhones.

 FREE computer classes are held every Wednesday at the library!
 Click here for more information

-The Civil War Discussion Group will be meeting on Wednesday, June 19th.
-Gary Maursky will be speaking on the navies of the Civil War.
+The Civil War Discussion Group will be meeting on Wednesday, April 16th.
 The group is free and open to the public.
 If you have any questions, please call Dick Stewart at 610-261-4331.

-6:30 and a Book will be meeting on Wednesday, June 26th to discuss Fever 1793 by Laurie Halse Anderson.
+The library's Book Discussion Group will be meeting on Wednesday, May 28th to discuss Sarah's Key by Tatiana de Rosnay.
 Please see our Adult Programs page for more information.

 If you would like to learn about the resources available to you from the NAPL, including Homeschooling Magazine and online databases, please call to set up a tour and orientation session with our Children's Librarian Cheryl DiGiacomo or email her at firstname.lastname@example.org .

 The Comprehensive Plan of the Northampton Area School District for 7/1/2013 through 6/30/2016 is available for public inspection.
 Click here to see the plan.

 Did you know that the library collects food for the Northampton Food Bank and for the Animal Food Bank?
 Drop off your non-perishable food items and your pet food items at the library any time that we're open.
 We also collect used ink cartridges for recycling.
 Ink cartridges may be dropped off at the library any time during regular hours.